 Address: Sieur de Monts, Acadia National Park, Bar Harbor, Maine

-6 Schoodic Peninsula
+6. Schoodic Peninsula

 On a separate peninsula north of Mount Desert Island, the scenic Schoodic Peninsula offers coastal cliffs and scenery in a quieter setting than the main part of the park.
-A six-mile loop road tours the park here, leading past the cleft cliffs at Raven's Nest to rocky Schoodic Point, where the views overlook Mount Desert island.
+A six-mile loop road tours the park here, leading past the cleft cliffs at Raven's Nest to rocky Schoodic Point, where the views overlook Mount Desert Island.
 From Schoodic Head, there are panoramic views towards the Bay of Fundy and the Mount Desert Mountains.
 RVs are permitted only as far as the small Schoodic Woods Campground.

 In the summer, Island Explorer buses travel here and are equipped for bicycles.
 There are a number of hiking trails, including the moderate 3.2-mile Buck Cove Mountain Trail from Schoodic Woods to the summit of Buck Cove Mountain and on up the north face of Schoodic Head.
 The easy half-mile Alder Trail leads through some prime bird habitat, and the whole peninsula is a favorite for birders.

-7 Thunder Hole
+7. Thunder Hole

 Possibly the most dramatic spot in Acadia National Park is the chasm of Thunder Hole, where a small cave has formed just under the surface of the water.
 As waves recede, they leave a space for air to enter the cave, so when the next wave crashes into the cleft it collides with the air, forcing it out with a thunderous roar.

-8 Jordan Pond House and Nature Trail
+8. Jordan Pond House and Nature Trail

 A fire destroyed the original building in 1979, and although the new building may lack the history, the Jordan Pond experience is still among the most beloved traditions of Acadia summers.
 Expect a long wait if you arrive between 11:30am and 4pm without a reservation.

 Address: Loop Road, Acadia National Park, Maine

-9 Ocean Path
+10. Ocean Path

 Although it's 4.4 miles long if you walk round-trip, the easy Ocean Path follows a fairly level course along the shore, with several opportunities to catch the free Island Explorer bus back to your starting point.
 Beginning from the north, the trailhead is just above the long, white Sand Beach, and the trail continues south to Thunder Hole, Monument Cove (named for the sea stack just off shore), and Otter Cliffs, ending at Otter Point.

-10 Moderate Hikes: Beech Mountain and Great Head Trail
+11. Moderate Hikes: Beech Mountain and Great Head Trail

 The 1.5-mile loop begins at the eastern edge of Sand Beach.
 The Beech Mountain Trail starts and ends at the Beech Mountain parking lot, forming a 1.1-mile loop.
 It affords a beautiful view of Long Pond, another of the park's long, narrow glacial lakes.

-11 Challenging Hikes: Beachcroft Path and Beehive Trail
+12. Challenging Hikes: Beachcroft Path and Beehive Trail